LudicMindStudio/RoadAheadTeamVault/1.1 Admin/Feedback/DELETE LATER 1.md

+# Admin to do later:
+* Guideline for naming and formatting art assets

-**general feedback notes for the sprints
+# (WIP) General feedback notes for the sprints

 What worked:
 * easy to identify the steps and immediate goals